The Texas

 Waiting to turn left

-Sometimes, you come to an intersection where you want to turn left and there's a flashing yellow arrow or a green light but no green arrow.
+Sometimes, you come to an intersection where you want to turn left and there's a flashing yellow arrow or a green circular signal and no green arrow.
 You may have seen people pull into the intersection and wait to turn left there and wondered, is that legal?
 The answer is, yes, it is.

 But how is this legal when §545.302(a)(3) specifically prohibits stopping in an intersection?
 In this case, subsection (f) makes an exception "if the avoidance of conflict with other traffic is necessary".
 If you were to turn left in front of oncoming traffic, that would be conflicting with that traffic.
 Therefore, stopping so as to not conflict with oncoming traffic fulfills subsection (f), which then exempts you from the (a)(3) prohibition on stopping in an intersection.

 But wait a minute...
-If you're still in the intersection when the light turns red, wouldn't that then be considered running a red light?
-No, because you lawfully entered the intersection on a green and other traffic must by law allow you to clear the intersection before they can go (§544.007 (b)).
+If you're still in the intersection when the light turns red, what do you do?
+The answer is wait for oncoming traffic to stop, then complete your turn.
+But wouldn't that then be considered running a red light?
+No, because you lawfully entered the intersection while the signal was green and other traffic must by law allow you to clear the intersection before they can go (§544.007 (b)).

 So why would you want to do this?
 Because it reduces your wait time, reduces pollution, and helps reduce congestion.
 For every car that makes it through the intersection each cycle, that's one less car idling in line.
 The more people that do this, the more the benefit compounds.
 At larger intersections, multiple cars could turn when the light turns red, making the line that much shorter during the next cycle.